 Nothing says country charm like pure white cosmos, and two of my favorite white varieties are ‘Purity’ and ‘Psyche White’.

-‘Purity’ (pictured left) is a cheerful daisy-like bloomer that produces an abundance of pure white single, wildflower-like blooms.
+‘Purity’ (pictured above, left) is a cheerful daisy-like bloomer that produces an abundance of pure white, single flowers.

-The large, pure white blooms of ‘Psyche White’ (pictured right) are a mixture of single and semi-double flowers with a central ring of fluffy miniature petals.
+The large, pure-white blooms of ‘Psyche White’ (pictured above, right) are a mixture of single and semi-double flowers with a central ring of fluffy miniature petals.
 The ruffled flowers look like snowflakes dancing in the breeze.

-The pale blush petals of ‘Cupcake Blush’ are fused together, forming a teacup-shaped flower.
+The pale blush petals of ‘Cupcakes Blush’ (pictured above) are fused together, forming a teacup-shaped flower.
 Blooms are as big as the palm of your hand, and the edges look as if they have been cut with pinking shears.
 This romantic variety is a mix of single, semi-double, streaked, and solid flowers.
 Perfect for wedding work, this variety is a must-grow!

 If you’re drawn to rich, dramatic colors, look no further than these stunning beauties.

-‘Rubenza’ (pictured left) is an uncommon cosmos in a vibrant range of colors.
-The large single blooms open with deep ruby petals and then fade into shades of muddy rose and terracotta as they age.
+‘Rubenza’ (pictured above, left) is an uncommon cosmos in a vibrant range of colors.
+The large, single blooms open with deep ruby petals and then fade into shades of muddy rose and terracotta as they age.
 There is nothing like this variety.

 There is absolutely no cosmos like the beautiful ‘Apricot Lemonade’.
-The unique color reminds us of ‘Distant Drums’ roses—water-colored petals start out a soft apricot with a dusty lavender reverse and fade to a buttery yellow.
+The unique color reminds us of ‘Distant Drums’ roses—watercolor petals start out a soft apricot with a dusty lavender reverse and fade to a buttery yellow.
 Variations among the blooms include some flowers with a mauve ring at the throat.
 A bit of separation between the petals gives the impression of a pinwheel with snipped dovetail edges.
-A must-grow for event work.
+This is a must-grow for event work.

 Striking in both the garden and the vase, these fun and eye-catching varieties are a must-grow if you’re looking for something different.

-‘Xsenia’ (pictured right) is an early-to-flower gem that is a new favorite on the farm.
+‘Xsenia’ (pictured above, right) is an early-to-flower gem that is a new favorite on the farm.
 Shades of magenta, purple, and raspberry have an iridescent quality and age to an apricot cast.
-Blooms are more petite than those of other cosmos varieties, and medium-sized, healthy plants carry flowers on strong, upright stems.
-So many colors give the flowers a chameleon-like quality, and they mix well with a wide range of colors.
+Blooms are more petite than those of other cosmos varieties, and medium-size, healthy plants carry flowers on strong, upright stems.
+Because the bloom color is so varied, the flowers have a chameleon-like quality, and they mix well with a wide range of shades.

 Finally, we have to mention two beautiful and hardworking pink treasures.

-‘Rosetta’ (pictured right) is a new variety that’s a must-have for arranging and looks stunning en masse.
-Blooms have a layer of half double petals that resemble fluffy petticoats.
-‘Rosetta’ is a mix of soft pink, blush, and rose; each petal looks hand painted.
+‘Rosetta’ (pictured above, right) is a new variety that’s a must-have for arranging and looks stunning en masse.
+Blooms have a layer of half-double petals that resemble fluffy petticoats.
+This variety is a mix of soft pink, blush, and rose; each petal looks hand-painted.